Emredost/MouseTracking/docs/ExplainedGazeMouseTrackingIntegratio.md

-# Mouse Tracking Application: A Simple Explanation
+# Mouse Tracking Application:

 ## What We've Built

 We've created a sophisticated tracking application that records, analyzes, and visualizes how you use your mouse and where you look on screen.
-Think of it like a fitness tracker, but for your mouse movements and eye gaze instead of your steps!

-## How It Works (The Simple Version)
+## How It Works

 The application has five main components:

-1. **Core Mouse Tracker** (`mouse_tracker.py`): This is the "brain" that captures every move, click, and scroll your mouse makes.
+1. **Core Mouse Tracker** (`mouse_tracker.py`): This is the module that captures every move, click, and scroll your mouse makes.
 It works silently in the background, recording data about where your mouse goes and what it does.

-2. **Gaze Tracker** (`gaze_tracker.py`): This is the "eye" that tracks where you're looking on your screen.
-It can use your webcam, a specialized Tobii eye tracker, or generate simulated data for testing.
+2. **Gaze Tracker** (`gaze_tracker.py`): This is the module that tracks where you're looking on your screen.
+It can use your webcam, a specialized Tobii eye tracker, or generate synthetic data for testing.

-3. **Synchronization System** (`sync_tracker.py`): This is the "coordinator" that connects mouse and gaze data, allowing you to see the relationship between where you look and where you click.
+3. **Synchronization System** (`sync_tracker.py`): This is the module that connects mouse and gaze data, allowing you to see the relationship between where you look and where you click.

-4. **Analytics Engine** (`mouse_analytics.py`): This is the "analyst" that processes all the recorded data and turns it into meaningful insights.
+4. **Analytics Engine** (`mouse_analytics.py`): This is the module that processes all the recorded data and turns it into meaningful insights.
 It calculates statistics and creates visualizations to help you understand your mouse and gaze patterns.

 5. **User Interface**: We provide two interface options:
    - **Mouse-Only Interface** (`mouse_tracker_gui.py`): A simpler interface focused just on mouse tracking